ozziemosi/MYSQL-Safeguard-Databases/README.md

-# MySQL Database – PROJECT NAME
+# MySQL Database – ALCO STORE DB-Safeguard PROJECTS

 This repository contains the **PROJECT NAME MySQL database**, designed for storing and managing data related to **( describe the purpose )**.
 The database includes multiple tables with well-structured relationships, optimized queries, and optional stored procedures & triggers.